seandstewart/bardly/pending/tragedies/king-lear/uncut.md

 To take the indisposed and sickly fit
 For the sound man.
 Death on my state! wherefore

-*Looking on KENT*
+*\[Looking on KENT]*
 Should he sit here?
 This act persuades me
 That this remotion of the duke and her
 Is practice only.
 Give me my servant forth.
 Go tell the duke and 's wife I'd speak with them,
 Now, presently: bid them come forth and hear me,
 Or at their chamber-door I'll beat the drum
-Till it cry sleep to death.
+Till it cry sleep to death. /

 **GLOUCESTER**
-I would have all well betwixt you.
+/ I would have all well betwixt you.

 *Exit*